Key Takeaways

 A listing announcement email does not need every detail from the MLS.
 It needs enough detail to make the property feel worth exploring.
 That usually means one strong lead angle, a few supporting features, and a clean next step.

 Too much detail can flatten the message.
-A shorter, better-ordered email often feels more premium and more persuasive.
+A shorter, better-ordered email often feels more premium and more persuasive because the reader can immediately see why the home stands out.

 Choose a small set of supporting details.